 Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 25.00% and the credit risk is considered to be low.
+Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 75.00% and the credit risk is considered to be low.

-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and monies deposited in the Reserve Account with BOS (see "liquidity risk").
-To the extent that this income does not provide sufficient funds to cover the the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS (see "Liquidity risk").
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.